Cuis-Smalltalk/Learning-Cuis/PackageRef.md

 - Model is independent of the views

+- Examples:

-- Example of updating all views when one view changes
+	- updating all views when one view changes

-- Example of changing one view having no effect on other views
+	- changing one view having no effect on other views

 - Use of #when:send:to: and #triggerEvent: for communication between view and model (Observer Pattern)